avickmukh/job_portal_ui/README.md

-# MY DREAM JOB PORTAL
-Sample Job Portal UI build on React , Redux

-THE REACT APP IS CREATED BY create-react-app (npx create-react-app my-app)

-After cloning the app you can run npm install and npm start to run the app
+## To Run the project execute following commands in sequence

+    1. npm install

+    2. npm start